razgarabedi/Forumify/docs/development/api.md

 ### Official SDKs

-Currently, ForumLite doesn't provide official SDKs, but you can use the REST API with any HTTP client.
+Currently, Rexerium Forum doesn't provide official SDKs, but you can use the REST API with any HTTP client.

 ### Recommended Libraries